guiyomh/dagger-addo/slides.md

 So, It took us a while to find a working pattern for what we wanted to do.

-But the dagger teams are aware of this problem and announced in October the release of new SDK in NodeJS, Python, Golant.
+But the dagger teams are aware of this problem and announced in October the release of new SDK in NodeJS, Python, Golang.
 -->

 ---